 Mineral spirits are usually better for thinning oil-based paints.
 This is because mineral spirits have a very slow rate of evaporation which means that the solvent will remain in the paint coating longer.
 Since the solvent doesn’t evaporate quickly, it will give the paint enough time to dry and cure properly.

 Paint thinners on the other hand evaporate quickly.
 Acetone for instance is known to evaporate within minutes.
 This means that the solvent will most likely leave the paint coating before the paint gets dry.
 This increases the chances of the paint cracking or peeling off.

-It’s much easier to work with mineral spirits since the solvent isn’t as toxic or smelly as regular paint thinners.
+It’s much easier to work with mineral spirits since the solvent isn’t as smelly as regular paint thinners.
 Also, since mineral spirits take longer to evaporate and dry, you can easily fix mistakes.

 The answer to this question depends on what you need the solvent for.